nadavrub/WinUSB-with-non-default-cfg/README.md

 In this project we use a lower KDMF filter driver to force WinUSB to use the USB configuration we want.

 Solution Structure:
-UsbCfgCtrl -          The lower filter KDMF driver used to set the desiered USB configuration UsbCfgCtrl Package -  The Driver deployment package WinUSBSimple -        A simple Console application demonstrating WinUSB usage with the non-default configuration
+UsbCfgCtrl -          The lower filter KDMF driver used to set the desiered USB configuration<br />
+UsbCfgCtrl Package -  The Driver deployment package<br />
+WinUSBSimple -        A simple Console application demonstrating WinUSB usage with the non-default configuration<br />